 - Setting a keyframe interval at around 2 seconds

 - Disabling any “auto” keyframe features

 - Using an encoding profile higher than baseline to allow for b-frames

 This strategy allows for easy navigation of content, for on demand viewing after a broadcast, while still reaping the benefits of frame management and saving bandwidth on reducing redundancies.
 It also supports adaptive btirate streaming, an important element of a successful live broadcast and being able to support viewers with slower connections.

-Please Contact Sales for more questions on interframe and how Ustream can help you deliver high quality video alongside lower bitrate options through cloud transcoding.
+Please Contact Sales for more questions on interframe and how IBM Cloud Video can help you deliver high quality video alongside lower bitrate options through cloud transcoding.

 Disclaimer: This article is aimed at helping out live broadcasters or at least those who plan for a healthy video on demand strategy over streaming.
 The answer to many of these questions would of course be different depending on playback method.
 For example, for the intention of creating video content that might be played via a video file, the “scene change” option is just one example of something that would be ideal.
 Some of these techniques only becomes undesirable in relation to streaming when using adaptive technology.